ABOUT ELEANOR

 During her masters studies at Trinity Laban, Eleanor led the student opera company Puzzle Piece Opera, and discovered her passion for directing.
 Eleanor created and directed a jukebox opera, Cinderella, and an English adaptation of Mozart’s Der Schauspieldirektor, both for Puzzle Piece Opera.
 Following graduation, she was invited back to direct excerpts for the Trinity Laban Opera Scenes, including excerpts from Cenerentola in December 2019, La Finta Giardiniera and Die Fledermaus in November 2021, and Gianni Schicchi and L’incoronazione di Poppea in April 2023.
 Eleanor also directed a scene from Così fan tutte for the launch of the Sir Charles Mackerras Circle at Trinity Laban in 2022.

-Eleanor has extensive experience as an assistant director, working with Martin Lloyd-Evans, Laura Attridge, John Savournin, Caroline Staunton, Simon Iorio, Ashley Dean, Nic Muni, Ernesto Doñas, Chris Lane, Tony Baker, Harry Fehr and Sarah Helsby-Hughes.
+Eleanor has extensive experience as an assistant director, working with Mark Ravenhill, Martin Lloyd-Evans, Laura Attridge, John Savournin, Caroline Staunton, Simon Iorio, Ashley Dean, Nic Muni, Ernesto Doñas, Chris Lane, Tony Baker, Harry Fehr and Sarah Helsby-Hughes.

 Choreographic work includes The Pirates of Penzance (National Gilbert & Sullivan Opera Company), The Mikado (National Gilbert & Sullivan Opera Company), Saturday Night Fever (Geoids Musical Theatre), Shrek the Musical (Quay Players), The Princess of Trebizonde (New Sussex Opera), Legally Blonde (Quay Players), Thoroughly Modern Millie (King’s College London Medsoc Musical Theatre), Anything Goes (King’s Musical Theatre) and Amahl and the Night Visitors (Trinity Laban).